pcdavies/DockerBasics/workshops/docker/Linux200.md

 This will create a directory called AlphaOfficeSetup in your $HOME directory.

-Cut and paste or type the following:
+- **Cut and paste OR Type** the following:
 ```
 git clone https://github.com/wvbirder/AlphaOfficeSetup.git
 ```

 ![](images/200Linux/Picture200-3.png)

 ### **STEP 4**: Set Permissions

-We will be mounting the AlphaOfficeSetup directory to a directory within the Docker database container.
-To ensure that the "oracle" user (Oracle database) or "root" user (MYSQL database) inside of your database container will have RW capabilites to the HOST's volume run:
+- We will be mounting the AlphaOfficeSetup directory to a directory within the Docker database container.
+To ensure that the "oracle" user (Oracle database) or "root" user (MYSQL database) inside of your database container will have RW capabilites to the HOST's volume we'll set some permissions.

-- Type the following into your terminal window:
+- **Type** the following:

 ```
 chmod -R 777 Alpha*
 ```

 ![](images/200Linux/Picture200-4.png)

 ### **STEP 5**: Login using your Docker Hub credentials

-When prompted enter your username/password.
+- When prompted enter your username/password.
 Example shown here:

-- Type the following into your terminal window:
+- **Type** the following:

 ```
 docker login
 ```